Why Would Someone Need Heavy Duty Industrial Casters?

-Heavy duty caster wheels are common in a variety of situations and in numerous industries.
+Heavy-duty industrial caster wheels are common in a variety of situations and in numerous industries.
 A heavy-duty caster is one that can support a great deal of weight in a variety of temperatures and conditions.
-Below, you will discover some of the different applications that call for heavy duty casters and learn whether these very popular products are right for your individual needs.
+Below, you will discover some of the different applications that call for heavy-duty casters and learn whether these very popular products are right for your individual needs.

 Manufacturing Cars and Planes

 If you stop to think about how much your average compact sedan weighs (roughly 3000 pounds), then consider the weight of the average passenger plane (175,000 pounds), it becomes clear that heavy-duty casters support a wide variety of extremely heavy vehicles and modes of transportation.
 These casters not only support the crafts themselves, but they also play roles in the manufacturing and repair processes.
 In the case of a passenger plane, heavy-duty caster wheels support the engine stands and allow the hangar doors to roll open with ease.
 Heavy-duty casters are even found on helicopter pads and dollies for the purpose of moving a helicopter after it has landed.